 It’s perhaps not that different from the kind of change that has swept much of Brazil over the past two decades, characterized by economic growth, more open markets, and Brazil’s dramatic arrival on the global stage with the hosting of the World Cup Championship in 2014 and the Summer Olympics in 2016.
 “For Morgan Stanley in Latin America, Brazil is our largest market and among the most diversified economies in which we operate around the world.” says John Moore, Head of Latin America for Morgan Stanley, which recently celebrated its 20th anniversary in Brazil.
 “Morgan Stanley has established strong ties with corporate and individual clients in Brazil and is the leading investment bank in the country,” he says.

 For Muniz, change came only after he moved to New York, where he honed his artistic technique, working in a variety of mediums and with materials as novel as chocolate.
 Today, his pieces attract mass audiences when on public display around the world.
 In New York, Muniz has created a series of playful mosaics celebrating everyday riders that are prominently featured at the newly opened Second Avenue subway line.
-For his contributions to education and social development, UNESCO named Muniz a Goodwill Ambassadors in 2011.
+For his contributions to education and social development, UNESCO named Muniz a Goodwill Ambassador in 2011.

 At Escola Vidigal, both Muniz and Morgan Stanley have found a way to give back to a local community in Brazil.
 As Moore says, “The vision and spirit of Escola Vidigal reflect values that we hold dear: creativity, entrepreneurship and our shared commitment to developing the next generation in Brazil and around the world.”